CFandR-github/advisory/symfony_process_gmp/out.md

 Part of exploit is to find this line in code of real web-application, and execute it during deserialization process.

 Bug in GMP extension was "fixed" as part of delayed \_\_wakeup patch.
 But source code in gmp.c file was not patched.
 So bypassing delayed \_\_wakeup would result that this bug is still exploitable.

 Delayed \_\_wakeup patch was introduced in PHP 5.6.30.
 Generally it was a patch to prevent use-after-free bugs in unserialize.
 Exploits using use-after-free bugs are based on removing zval’s from memory in the middle of deserialization process and further reusing freed memory.
 Introduced patch suspends execution of object’s \_\_wakeup method after deserialization process finishes.
 It prevents removing zval’s from memory during deserialization process.

-There is another way to execute code in the middle of deserialization in PHP.
+But there is another way to execute code in the middle of deserialization in PHP.
 In PHP there exists Serializable interface \[3\] It is for classes that implement custom serialization/deserialization methods.
 Deserialization of these classes can not be delayed.
-They have special syntax in unserialize starting with "C:".
+They have special syntax in unserialize starting with "C:".\
 In real web-apps "unserilaize" methods are small and don’t have code lines to rewrite zval.
 <pre class="western">public function unserialize($data) {
 	unserialize($data);